-As provided by state law, the permittee is subject to administrative, civil and criminal penalties, as applicable, for negligently or knowingly violating the Clean Water Act; TWC Chapters 26, 27, and 28; and THSC Chapter 361, including but not limited to knowingly making any false statement, representation, or certification on any report, record, or other document submitted or required to be maintained under this permit, including monitoring reports or reports of compliance or noncompliance, or falsifying, tampering with or knowingly rendering inaccurate any monitoring device or method required by this permit or violating any other requirement imposed by state or federal regulations.
+As provided by state law, the permittee is subject to administrative, civil and criminal penalties, as As provided by state law, the permittee is subject to administrative, civit and criminal penalties, as applicable, for negligently or knowingly violating the Clean Water Act; TWC Chapters 26, 27, and 28; and THSC Chapter 361, including but not limited to knowingly making any false statement, representation, or certification on any report, record, or other document submitted or required to be maintained under this permit, including monitoring reports or reports of compliance or noncompliance, or falsifying, tampering with or knowingly rendering inaccurate any monitoring device or method required by this permit or violating any other requirement imposed by state or fodored required by this permit or violating any other requirement imposed by state or federal regulations.

-- Test Procedures 2 - a.
-Unless otherwise specified in this permit, test procedures for the analysis of pollutants shall comply with procedures specified in 30 TAC §§319.11 319.12.
-Measurements, tests, and calculations shall be accurately accomplished in a representative manner. - b.
-All laboratory tests submitted to demonstrate compliance with this permit must meet the requirements of 30 TAC Chapter 25, Environmental Testing Laboratory Accreditation and Certification. - Records of Results 3. - a.
-Monitoring samples and measurements shall be taken at times and in a manner so as to be representative of the monitored activity. - b.
-Except for records of monitoring information required by this permit related to the permittee's Except for records of monitoring information required by this permit related to the permittee's sewage sludge use and disposal activities, which shall be retained for a period of at least five years (or longer as required by 40 CFR Part 503), monitoring and reporting records, including strip charts and records of calibration and maintenance, copies of all records required by this permit, records of all data used to complete the application for this permit, and the certification required by 40 CFR §264.73(b)(9) shall be retained at the facility site, or shall be readily available for review by a TCEQ representative for a period of three years from the date of the record or sample, measurement, report, application or certification.
-This period shall be extended at the request of the Executive Director. - c.
-Records of monitoring activities shall include the following:
+- Test Procedures 2. - Unless otherwise specified in this permit, test procedures for the analysis of pollutants shall comply with procedures specified in 30 TAC §§319.11 319.12.
+Measurements, tests, and a. calculations shall be accurately accomplished in a representative manner. - b.
+All laboratory tests submitted to demonstrate compliance with this permit must meet the requirements of 30 TAC Chapter 25, Environmental Testing Laboratory Accreditation and Certification. - Records of Results 3. - Monitoring samples and measurements shall be taken at times and in a manner so as to be a. representative of the monitored activity. - Except for records of monitoring information required by this permit related to the permittee's b.
+Except for records of monitoring information required by this permit related to the permittee's sewage sludge use and disposal activities, which shall be retained for a period of at least five years (or longer as required by 40 CFR Part 503), monitoring and reporting records, including strip charts and records of calibration and maintenance, copies of all records required by this permit, records of all data used to complete the application for this permit, and the certification required by 40 CFR §264.73(b)(9) shall be retained at the facility site, or shall be readily available for review by a TCEQ representative for a period of three years from the date of the record or sample, measurement, report, application or certification.
+This period shall be extended at the request of the Executive Director. - Records of monitoring activities shall include the following: c.

-- i. date, time, and place of sample or measurement; ii. identity of individual who collected the sample or made the measurement; iii. date and time of analysis;

-- iv. identity of the individual and laboratory who performed the analysis; - v. the technique or method of analysis; and - vi. the results of the analysis or measurement and quality assurance/quality control records.
+- i. date, time, and place of sample or measurement; ii. identity of individual who collected the sample or made the measurement; - iii. date and time of analysis; - iv. identity of the individual and laboratory who performed the analysis; - v. the technique or method of analysis; and - vi. the results of the analysis or measurement and quality assurance/quality control records.